ugognw/mypy-upgrade/README.md

 For a full list of all options and their descriptions, run `mypy-upgrade --help`

-    usage: mypy-upgrade [-h] [-m MODULE] [-p PACKAGE] [-r REPORT] [-d {full,none}] [--fix-me FIX_ME] [-v] [-q] [-V] [-S] [-c] [--dry-run] [-s CODES_TO_SILENCE]
+    usage: mypy-upgrade [-h] [-v] [-V] [more options; see below] [-m MODULE] [-p PACKAGE] [-r REPORT] [-s ERROR_CODE] [files ...]
-                        [files ...]

     Place in-line comments into files to silence mypy errors.

-    positional arguments:
-    files                 Silence errors from the provided files/directories.

     options:
-      -h, --help            show this help message and exit -m MODULE, --module MODULE
+    -h, --help            show this help message and exit -V, --version         Show program's version number and exit.
-                            Silence errors from the provided (importable) module.
-This flag may be repeated multiple times.
-      -p PACKAGE, --package PACKAGE
-                            Silence errors from the provided (importable) package.
-This flag may be repeated multiple times.
-      -r REPORT, --report REPORT
-                            The path to a text file containing a mypy type checking report.
-If not specified, input is read from standard input.
-      -d {full,none}, --description-style {full,none}
-                            Specify the style in which mypy error descriptions are expressed in the error suppression comment.
-Defaults to "none".
-      --fix-me FIX_ME       Specify a custom 'Fix Me' message to be placed after the error suppression comment.
-Pass " " to omit a 'Fix Me' message altogether.
-Defaults to "FIX ME".
+    --dry-run             Don't actually silence anything, just print what would be.

+    Printing:
+    Control what information is printed and how.

     -v, --verbose         Control the verbosity.
+0=Print warnings and messages for each unsilenced error.
+1=Also print messages for each silenced error.
+2=Used for debugging.
 Defaults to 0.
-0: Print warnings and messages for each unsilenced error.
-1: Also print messages for each silenced error.2: Used for debugging.
     -q, --quiet, --suppress-warnings
                           Suppress all warnings.
 Disabled by default.
-      -V, --version         Print the version.
     -S, --summarize       Print a summary after running.
-If the verbosity>0, a detailed summary will also be printed.
+If the verbosity is greater than zero, a detailed summary will also be printed.
     -c, --colours         Enable coloured output.

-      --dry-run             Don't actually silence anything, just print what would be.
+    Comment Formatting:
+    Format how error suppression comments are placed.

+    -d {full,none}, --description-style {full,none}
+                          Specify the style in which mypy error descriptions are expressed in the error suppression comment.
+Defaults to "none".
+    --fix-me FIX_ME       Specify a custom 'Fix Me' message to be placed after the error suppression comment.
+Pass " " to omit a 'Fix Me' message altogether.
+Defaults to "FIX ME".

+    Error Filtering:
+    Specify which errors will be silenced.

+    -r REPORT, --report REPORT
+                          The path to a text file containing a mypy type checking report.
+If not specified, input is read from standard input.
+    -m MODULE, --module MODULE
+                          Silence errors from the provided (importable) module.
+                          This flag may be repeated multiple times.
+    -p PACKAGE, --package PACKAGE
+                          Silence errors from the provided (importable) package.
+                          This flag may be repeated multiple times.
-      -s CODES_TO_SILENCE, --silence-error CODES_TO_SILENCE
+    -s ERROR_CODE, --silence-error ERROR_CODE
                           Silence mypy errors by error code.
 This flag may be repeated multiple times.
+    files                 Silence errors from the provided files/directories.

 ## Using the API